godaddy/asherah/README.md

 // Uses the persistenceKey to look-up the payload in the dataPersistence, decrypts the payload if any and then returns it Optional<JSONObject> payload = sessionJson.load(persistenceKey, dataPersistence);
 ```

+## Sample Applications

+The [samples](/samples) directory includes sample applications that demonstrate use of Asherah SDK using various
+languages and platforms.

 ## Further Reading